hmrc/assets-frontend/assets/components/header/README.md

 #### Phase banner

-The phase banner comes from GOV.UK and should be used without changing anything.
+The phase banner comes from GOV.UK.

+The feedback link in the phase banner should point to [https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name](https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated).
+Your service name should be appended to the URL so feedback can be directed back to your service team.

 #### HMRC logo